jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's how simple it is to foster mass-collaboration and save hundreds of millions of dollars and millions of hours of productivity.
 That's how much the Internet Age is already here.
 When adjusters used the app, it's majic made them instantly smile.

 The best part was something that Frederick Douglass would love; learning about ourselves.
-With digital collaboration, we start getting better information on our economy.
+With digital collaboration, we start getting much better information on our economy.

-For example, with my small little app, for the first time, we'd have a database of the exact location and causes of car crashes.
-After that, we could cross-reference with weather, traffic, demographics, and many other databases.
+And that's the best part, because my small little app, for the first time, we'd have a database of the exact time, location, and causes of car crashes.
+After that, we could collaborate with weather, traffic, demographics, and many other databases.

 We'd finally learn why car crashes happen and start to fight back.

 A database of crash locations and causes doesn't exist today.
-Government regulators and insurance company managers don't care about it.
-Ironic because extras tell themselves "they" do care.
+Government regulators and insurance company managers don't care about it, even though extras would often assume "they" took care of this kind of stuff.
 So, when tires are faulty, intersections jam up too much, potholes get too big, or anything else repeatedly causes crashes, we don't even know.

 My little app was a happy upgrade in the game of civilization, but not good enough.
 Or more likely, too good.
 My biggest problem was I messed with a lever of power.
 Now because of open-source and Techvolution, I can depend on player gods to help me fight back.